Towner Eastbourne: 2017: threats of closure

-2022: Refurbishment
+2019 - 2022: Exterior mural and refurbishment

+In 2019, German artist Lothar Götz was chosen from a call out to design a mural for the building's exterior.
+Götz transformed the exterior walls of the gallery with his large-scale, colourful geometric artwork, Dance Diagonal.

 From 2021 to 2022 the Gallery significantly remodelled its ground floor and cinema to "improve the visitor experience, build visitor engagement and increase Towner’s financial sustainability."
 Design was led by architects Manalo & White.

-Collections and exhibitions

-Towner Collection
+The Towner Collection

 The Towner Collection is one of the most significant public art collections in the South East of England.

-It boasts in excess of 5,000 works of art by historic, modern and contemporary artists including: Lawrence Alma-Tadema, John Gascoigne Lake, Vanessa Bell, David Bomberg, Alan Davie, Tacita Dean, Olafur Eliasson, Anya Gallaccio, Thomas Jones, Peter Liversidge, Henry Moore, Cedric Morris, William Nicholson, Julian Opie, Ian Potts, Victor Pasmore, Pablo Picasso, Eric Ravilious, Eric Slater, Wolfgang Tillmans, Alfred Wallis, Christopher Wood, Joseph Wright of Derby and Carol Wyatt.
+It holds more than 5,000 works of art by historic, modern, and contemporary artists including Lawrence Alma-Tadema, John Gascoigne Lake, Vanessa Bell, David Bomberg, Alan Davie, Tacita Dean, Olafur Eliasson, Anya Gallaccio, Thomas Jones, Peter Liversidge, Harold Mockford, Henry Moore, Cedric Morris, William Nicholson, Julian Opie, Ian Potts, Victor Pasmore, Pablo Picasso, Eric Ravilious, Eric Slater, Wolfgang Tillmans, Alfred Wallis, Christopher Wood, Joseph Wright of Derby and Carol Wyatt.

 The initial collection consisted mainly of Victorian narrative painting, especially pictures of animals and children.
 The current collection now includes oil paintings, watercolours, works on paper, etchings, prints, sculpture, wood cuts, ceramic objects, installations and video art.

-Since the gallery was established it has received donations of work by significant artists including: Walter Sickert, Pablo Picasso, Henry Moore, Victor Pasmore, Alfred Wallis, Frances Hodgkins, Phelan Gibb and David Bomberg.
+Since the gallery was established it has received donations of work by artists including Walter Sickert, Pablo Picasso, Henry Moore, Victor Pasmore, Alfred Wallis, Frances Hodgkins, Phelan Gibb and David Bomberg.

 By 1962 the Observer said it was "the most go-ahead municipal gallery of its size in the country".
 This was mainly because of the purchase of a group of works by modern abstract artists of the 1950s and 1960s.
 In 1962, the Rector of Berwick Church gave over 35 studies and sketches for the Berwick Church murals.

 As a result of the first curator's ‘Pictures of Sussex’ policy the Towner Collection gradually increased.
 Pictures were acquired of subjects relating to Sussex.
 This scheme was later extended to allow inclusion of pictures executed by Sussex artists regardless of subject matter.

 A key element of the collection is the work of Eric Ravilious, who studied and taught at Eastbourne School of Art.
-In 1982, the family of the artist deposited on loan an important body of his work.
-The Towner holds the broadest collection of paintings, illustrations and commercial designs in the world, by this important modern British artist of the early 20th century.
+In 1982, the family of the artist deposited on loan a large body of his work.
+The Towner holds the broadest collection of paintings, illustrations and commercial designs by Ravilious in the world.

-South East Arts Collection of Contemporary Art

-As a result of an agreement made in 1983, the Towner houses the South East Arts Collection of Contemporary Art.
-Further bequests in 1988 and 1990 considerably enhanced the collection, and the commitment to purchasing contemporary art was recognised nationally.

-Exhibitions

-The Towner Art Gallery's first curator started the practice of arranging temporary exhibitions to be shown alongside displays from the permanent collection which have become a major feature of the Towner's programme.

-Learning and community programmes

-The Towner Art Gallery works as an educational arts centre, delivering programmes to thousands of people of all ages.
-In the process, it works with schools, colleges, libraries, museums, health care providers, youth services, universities and community groups.